dashton82/FakeScript/README.md

 ### Zipping
 A zip file will be created of the compiled website, version number will be the same as mentioned above.

+### Azure Webjobs
+Azure webjobs can be built and packaged providing that the project name ends with .webjob.csproj.
+These will then be pacakged and added to the publish directory

 ### DNX Support
 _Coming Soon_